CHAMPION316/Gourmet-Chow-Restaurant/README.md

 - [HTML Validator](https://validator.w3.org/) - used to find errors that don't belong in my HTML code.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) - used to find errors that don't belong in my CSS code.
 - [Python Validator](https://peps.python.org/pep-0008/) - used to find errors in python code.
+- [JS Validator](https://jshint.com/) - used to find erros in javascript code.
 - [OneNote](https://www.onenote.com/download) - Used for rough draft ideas and note taking.

 # Testing